KhronosGroup/Vulkan-Hpp/vk_raii_ProgrammingGuide.md

     std::unique_ptr<vk::raii::Device> pDevice;
     pDevice = std::make_unique<vk::raii::Device>( *pPhysicalDevice, deviceCreateInfo );

-Note that, as the vk::raii objects own the actual Vulkan resource, all vk::raii objects are moveable, but not copyable.
+Note that the vk::raii objects own the actual Vulkan resource.
+Therefore, all vk::raii objects that own destructable resources are just movable, but not copyable.
+Therefore, a few vk::raii objects, like vk::raii::PhysicalDevice are copyable as well.

 For simplicity, in the rest of this document a vk::raii object is always directly instantiated on the stack.
 Obviously, that's not essential.
 You could assign them as well to a std::unique_ptr, a std::shared_ptr, or any other smart pointer or object managing data structure.
 And you can even assign them to a dumb pointer by using the new operator.